janscience/MicroConfig/README.md

 - [ ] In unit conversion do not only check the prefix but also the unit itself.
 - [ ] Support transfer of configuration to another micro controller via a serial stream.
-- [ ] Store and retrieve configuration to EEPROM in a compact way.

 ## Usage